Homepage

 My primary work focuses on memory and attention, with an emphasis on human visual processing.
 In my research, I employ converging techniques; specifically, I combine standard behavioral measurements (e.g., reaction time, similarity ratings) with more sensitive experimental techniques (e.g., eyetracking, tDCS), physiological indexes (e.g., pupillometry, heart rate), advanced statistical procedures (e.g., multidimensional scaling), virtual reality, and computational modeling.
 My immediate goals involve conducting theory-driven experiments that investigate decision-making in visual search, with the long-term aim of establishing computational models of the underlying cognitive processes.
 This theoretical aim is coupled with more applied goals, in particular learning how to alleviate problems that plague professional visual searchers, such as medical and security screeners, and search and rescue personnel.

-As a professor, I balance my time between research, teaching, and service.
-In my labs in the Psychology Department, we have a state of the art eye-tracker, several banks of testing computers, and the resources to collect data from undergraduates at NMSU and from members of the public.
+In my labs in the Psychology Department, we have two state of the art eye-trackers, several banks of testing computers, and the resources to collect data from undergraduates at NMSU and from members of the public.
 We also employ touch screen monitors, virtual reality headsets, mobile eye-tracking, and transcranial direct current stimulation.
 The Addison Care Virtual Reality and Augmented Reality lab is a separate entity.
 It is a nearly 1000 square foot space equipped with multiple state-of-the-art virtual reality headsets (including one with embedded eye-tracking), computing stations, full lab tracking capability (to allow the VR users a great degree of movement in space), and the capacity to do augmented reality via green screen/floors.

-My regular teaching load is divided across undergraduate and graduate classes, and includes courses such as research methods, cognition, sensation and perception, and others.
-I am also the Associate Director of the Discovery Scholars Program.
+Additionally, I am also the Director of the Discovery Scholars Program.
 I regularly provide service to the scientific community.
 I am a reviewer for a great many different scientific peer-reviewed outlets and funding agencies, and I recently finished a four year term as Associate Editor at Attention, Perception & Psychophysics and started a new term at the journal as soon as my rotation at the NSF ended.
 I contribute to popular science magazines (e.g., Scientific American Mind) and general science outlets (e.g., Frontiers for Young Minds; see here for a story on Nature Index about this), I was twice a co-organizer for an international psychology conference (the Object Perception, Attention and Memory meeting), and I make a concerted effort to share my work with other researchers.
 This involves the creation of databases that can be used in experimental psychology, and the free sharing of many of my software programs.

 If you are interested in collaborative research, or in becoming a graduate student or research assistant in my lab, please feel free to contact me via email: [email protected].